gl-inet/docs3.x/docs/tutorials/qdslrdashboard.md

 This process might vary a little for the other clients, but should be just as straight forward.

  - Turn on your GL-iNet router and wait for it to boot up.
- - Connect your device, in my case an Android phone, to your GL-iNet router over wifi.
+ - Connect your device, in my case an Android phone, to your GL-iNet router over Wi-Fi.
  - Turn on and connect your camera using the right usb cable from your camera, to your router.
 My camera uses a Mini USB cable.

     ![Camera](https://static.gl-inet.com/docs/en/3/tutorials/qdslrdashboard/qdslr4.jpg)